abdulrafae/normalization/README.md

-# Lexical Normalization
+# Introduction

-This project finds lexical normalization from a dataset and evaluates the performance compared to a gold standard lexicon.
+This project finds lexical variations within a dataset and evaluates the performance compared to a gold standard lexicon.

 # Preprocessing and Normalization